TZstatsADS/spring-2022-project2-group-8/README.md

 ![screenshot](doc/figs/readme_cover.png)

-In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
-In particular, many agencies have adjusted their work or rolled out new programs due to COVID, your app should provide ways for a user to explore quantiative measures of how covid has impacted daily life in NYC from different prospectives.
-See [Project 2 Description](doc/project2_desc.md) for more details.
+We developed a *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
+This app provided ways for a user to explore quantiative measures of how covid has impacted transporation in NYC from different prospectives.

 The **goals** for this project is: